miladhub/holiday-planner/README.md

 use cases
 =========

-1) set actual hours/vacations at the beginning of a given month, hours/vacation gained per month and fixed vacations --> look at hours/vacations in the future, until given date
+1) set actual hours/vacations at the beginning of a given month, hours/vacation gained per month --> look at hours/vacations in the future, until given date

 2) add hours off/vacations in a given month